Rye, East Sussex: History

+After 63 years of intermittent work, the new harbour finally opened for use in June 1787.
+It was abandoned four months later, in November 1787; it was formally abandoned by the Rye Harbour Act 1797, and focus shifted back to the old harbour.
+Three further acts of Parliament were passed in the 19th century to discharge the debts of the failed project, and provide for effective management and maintenance of the harbour – the Rye Harbour Act 1801, the Rye Harbour Act 1830 and the Rye Harbour Act 1833.
+In more recent times, the Harbour of Rye Revision Order 1976 (SI 1976/855) has provided powers for managing the harbour.
+The Rye Harbour Commissioners were disbanded in 1932, with their responsibilities as harbour authority being taken over Rother and Jury's Gut Catchment Board.
+The catchment board were succeeded in turn by the Kent River Board in 1948, the Kent River Authority in 1965, the Southern Water Authority in 1974, the National Rivers Authority in 1989, and then the Environment Agency in 1996.

 Since 1803, lifeboats have been stationed at Rye although the lifeboat station is now at Rye Harbour about 2 mi downriver from the town.
 The worst disaster in RNLI history concerning a single vessel, and in the 20th century, occurred in 1928, when the lifeboat Mary Stanford sank with all hands; 17 men were drowned.
 The incident is recorded by a tablet at Winchelsea church, by the imposing memorial at Rye Harbour Church and by the folk song "The Mary Stanford of Rye".
 A new Mary Stanford was commissioned by the RNLI two years later, and stationed at Ballycotton on the coast of Ireland.
 Since 2010, the RNLI has operated an Atlantic 85-class inshore lifeboat at Rye Harbour.